Kindness and Morality

 - Morality is to apply judgment to kindness.

-No matter how you slice it, the fundamental flaw in morality is the judgments buried within it.
+No matter how you slice it, the fundamental flaw in morality are the judgments buried within the morality.
 No judgment is perfect.
-Judgment generates conflict and problems as people grapple with the knife edge of judgment.
+Judgment generates conflict and problems as people grapple with the knife-edge of judgment.

 - Morality is often based on social statements used in any social order.